seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 - shift by negative infinity
 - shift by positive infinity

+### isNaNRange

+Test cases were created by partitioning the upper bound and lower bound into invalid and valid bounds, and then using strong ECT to create a combination of invalid and valid upper bound test cases.

+- both bounds valid
+- invalid Lower Bound
+- invalid Upper Bound
+- invalid both bounds
+- null

 # 4 - Selected Test Cases Using Coverage Information and How They Have Increased Code Coverage

 ## 4.1 -